buun1030/go-projects/README.md

 * If the receiver is a slice that doesn’t have to be mutated.
 * If the receiver is a small array or struct that is naturally a value type without mutable fields, such as `time.Time`.
 * If the receiver is a basic type such as `int`, `float64`, or `string`.

+## The standard library

+## Not using testing utility packages

+## Not exploring all the go testing features